wp-plugins/syntaxhighlighter-evolved-lsl-brush/readme.txt

 = Uploading The Plugin =

-Extract all files from the ZIP file, making sure to keep the file/folder structure intact, and then upload it to /wp-content/plugins/.
+Extract all files from the ZIP file, making sure to keep the file/folder structure intact, and then upload it to `/wp-content/plugins/`.

 = Plugin Usage =

 Make sure you have the "SyntaxHighlighter Evolved" plugin installed first!

-Wrap your assembly language code between `[lsl]` and `[/lsl]`.
+Wrap your Linden Scripting Language code between `[lsl]` and `[/lsl]`.

 == Frequently Asked Questions ==